globant-ui/nodejs-lab/README.md

 - [Template engine consolidation library](https://www.npmjs.com/package/consolidate)

 ## Data Repositories ##
+In this section you will learn about two popular data repositories.

 ### MongoDB ###
 MongoDB is an open source document-oriented database that provides high availability, high performance and automatic scaling.